dasdom/dasdom.github.io/_posts/2018-07-22-snapshot-tests-with-iossnapshottestcase.md

 Or you could use UI tests provided by Xcode.
 But those are slow and in my experience sometimes they just stop working.

 There is a better alternative.
-Uber has an open source component called iOSSnapshotTestCase.
+Uber has an open source component called [ios-snapshot-test-case](https://github.com/uber/ios-snapshot-test-case/).
 With this you can create snapshot tests.
 A snapshot test compares the UI of a view with a snapshot of how the view should look like.
 Let’s see how this works.

 The UI I would like to test looks like this: